Are Katanas One-Handed?

 While Katanas may appear light and easy to wield with one hand, they typically weigh between 2 to 3 pounds.
 This weight, combined with the length of the blade, can make one-handed use challenging.
 It’s possible that smaller swords, like the Wakizashi or Tanto, which are lighter and shorter, may be mistaken for Katanas and contribute to the confusion.

 In conclusion, while the Katana can be used with one hand in certain styles, it is primarily designed for two-handed use.
-Its weight and design require skill and strength to wield effectively, reflecting the discipline and mastery of the samurai who carried them.
+Its weight and design require more skill and strength to use it one handed.
 Whether held with one hand or two, the Katana remains a symbol of Japanese culture and martial arts, its legacy enduring in the hands of those who study its use.